The United Lutheran Seminary Alumni Association Announces 2024 Alumni Award recipients

 The United Lutheran Seminary Alumni Association (TULSAA) is pleased to announce the 2024 TULSAA Alumni Award recipients.
 Thank you to everyone who submitted a nomination.
 Award recipients will be recognized at this year's spring and fall convocations.
-Below is a summary of each awardee's accomplishments.
-Read more about spring convocation.
+Below is a summary of each awardee's accomplishments, with a list of past recipients at the bottom of this page.

 2024 TULSAA Alumni Awards